-This homemade pumpkin bread is a fall favorite recipe.
+This homemade pumpkin bread with glaze is a fall favorite recipe.
 Packed with a mixture of spices such as cinnamon, nutmeg, and cloves.
-Of course, it can’t be a pumpkin bread without pumpkin.
+Of course, it can't be pumpkin bread without pumpkin.

 There is something about the later part of August that gets me longing for the cooler weather and all things pumpkin.